PADI Self Reliant Diver

 What will I do?

-This course covers when diving alone may be applicable, and the need to compensate for those situations, including dive planning, life support system readiness, adaptive training, equipment and responsibility.
-This course is an introduction to self-reliant diving that helps student divers develop the skills, knowledge and techniques necessary to rely on themselves first, whether or not they are diving with a partner, including:
+This course covers when diving alone may be applicable, and the need to compensate for those situations.
+This will include dive planning, life support system readiness, adaptive training, equipment and responsibility.
+The PADI Self Reliant Diver course is an introduction to self-reliant diving that helps student divers develop the skills, knowledge and techniques necessary to rely on themselves first, whether or not they are diving with a partner, including:

 • The value and application of the buddy system.